piEsposito/blitz-bayesian-deep-learning/doc/layers.md

       Performs a embedding operation with sampled weights.
 If the model is frozen uses only the expected values.

-      Returns  tuple of format (torch.tensor, (torch.tensor, torch.tensor)), representing the output and hidden state of the LSTM layer
+      Returns  tuple of format (torch.tensor, (torch.tensor, torch.tensor)), representing the output and hidden state of the GRU layer

       Description
       ##### Parameters